Hezbollah military activities: Conflict with Israel

 On 7 October 2000, three Israeli soldiers – Adi Avitan, Staff Sgt.
 Benyamin Avraham, and Staff Sgt.
-Omar Sawaidwere – were abducted by Hezbollah while patrolling the Israeli side of the Israeli-Lebanese border.
+Omar Sawaidwere – were abducted by Hezbollah while patrolling the Israeli side of the Blue Line.
 The soldiers were killed either during the attack or in its immediate aftermath.
 Defense Minister Shaul Mofaz has, however, claimed that Hezbollah abducted the soldiers and then killed them.
 The bodies of the slain soldiers were exchanged for Lebanese prisoners in 2004.